Frequently Asked Questions

 Microschools are the result of rethinking the traditional educational model to better prepare children for the future.
 They offer students a personalized education and cater to a child’s unique needs and capabilities.
 Often described as "outsourced homeschooling," they are free from the bureaucracy, standardized tests, and mandatory curriculum that defines today's public school system.
 Because they are so small, usually between 10-50 students total, children receive far more individualized attention than they would receive in a traditional school.

-What is a Hybrid School?
+What is a "Flexible Learning Program?"

 What grades does Nature's Schoolhouse serve?

-We currently enroll students in grades K-8.
+We currently enroll students in grades PK-6

 Are the students grouped together by age?